Caught Red-Handed: How a Known Ad Injector Keeps Popping Up

-After Google realized that this was not a legitimate browser extension, the ad-injecting malware was removed from the Chrome Web Store.
+After Google realized that this was not a legitimate browser extension, this invasive extension was removed from the Chrome Web Store.

 Unfortunately, that’s not the end of the story.
 Because Smart Display was installed on so many users’ digital devices before its removal, we see that it is still active during many online shopping sessions.

-While we at Namogoo make sure that the retailers we work with don’t need to worry about their customers viewing ads injected by this malware, our Customer Hijacking Prevention solution also keeps track of how often this malware tries to display injected ads.
+While we at Namogoo make sure that the retailers we work with don’t need to worry about their customers viewing ads injected by many such injectors, our Customer Hijacking Prevention solution also keeps track of how often they attempt to display injected ads.
 Over the course of a recent month, we found that our technology prevented Smart Display from injecting ads during more than 100,000 sessions in which consumers shopped on our clients’ websites.

 What does this example show us about Customer Journey Hijacking?

-While this is just one instance of ad-injecting malware disrupting the customer journey, it can show us a few important points about Customer Journey Hijacking in general.
+While this is just one instance of ad injection disrupting the customer journey, it can show us a few important points about Customer Journey Hijacking in general.

-In short, while ad-injecting malware can be remarkably effective at disrupting the customer journey (even after it is discovered by online giants like Google), the right client-side technology can keep its ads off of your prospective customers’ screens.
+In short, while ad injection can be remarkably effective at disrupting the customer journey (even after it is discovered by online giants like Google), the right customer-side technology can keep its ads off of your prospective customers’ screens.

 How prevalent is Customer Journey Hijacking within your online store?
-To see how ad-injecting malware is impacting your prospective customers, you can get a free website analysis.
+To see how ad injections are impacting your prospective customers, you can get a free website analysis.